-Insured person: 6% of gross earnings, plus 1.5% of gross earnings for each covered dependent other than the spouse or children.
+Insured person: 6% of covered earnings, plus 1.5% of covered earnings for each eligible dependent other than the spouse or children.
 Pensioners contribute 3% of the pension.

 The minimum monthly earnings for contributions purposes are equal to three MOPREs.